UST-QuAntiL/QuantME-UseCases/README.md

 After the termination of the calculation, a bit string *s'* is returned.
 Either *s'* is the solution s for Simon's problem or *s=0*.
 To determine which case is true, the user can evaluate the function *f(0)* and *f(s')* and if *f(0)=f(s')* then *s=s'* applies, otherwise *s=0*.

+*Notes:*
-*Note:* The result as well as errors from other message end events are printed to the console of the Camunda engine.
+- The result as well as errors from other message end events are printed to the console of the Camunda engine.
 Therefore, have a look at this console if the Camunda Cockpit does not display a running instance any more, as the free version does not display terminated instances.
+- When executing the first quantum circuit, the provenance service has to build a new calibration matrix.
+This requires to run lots of calibration circuits, and thus, takes some time.
+Please have a look in the logs of the services to track the progress.

 ## Disclaimer of Warranty